-From January 2017 to September 2018, we examined consecutive 57 patients with severe AS at our Tohoku University Hospital as candidates for TAVI.
-Inclusion criteria were 1) heart failure with New York Heart Association functional class (NYHA) II to III symptoms, and 2) patient consent to receive cognitive function tests for at least 1 hour.
-Exclusion criteria were 1) acute decompensated heart failure and heart failure with NYHA IV symptoms, 2) refusal cognitive tests, and 3) insufficient quality of ^{99m}Tc SPECT.
-Based on these criteria, we excluded 35 patients in advance, including acute decompensated heart failure and heart failure with NYHA IV symptoms in 15, and refusal of receiving cognitive function tests for at least 1 hour in 20.
-Thus, we initially included 22 patients, in whom 7 were then excluded because of drop out owing to refusal of follow-up cognitive tests (n=2), and insufficient quality of ^{99m}Tc SPECT (n=5).
-Finally, we enrolled 15 patients in the present study with a special reference to the association of cerebral blood flow (CBF) and cognitive functions (Supplementary Figure 1).
-Before and 3 months after TAVI, we measured cognitive functions with the Logical Memory II (LM II),12 and Mini Mental State Examination (MMSE),13 geriatric depression scale (GDS),14 CO with echocardiography, and CBF with ^{99m}Tc SPECT.
+From January 2017 to September 2018, we examined 57 consecutive patients with severe AS at the Tohoku University Hospital as candidates for TAVI.
+Inclusion criteria were 1) heart failure with New York Heart Association (NYHA) functional Class II to III symptoms, and 2) patient consent to undergo cognitive function tests for at least one hour.
+Exclusion criteria were 1) acute decompensated heart failure and heart failure with NYHA Class IV symptoms, 2) refusal of cognitive tests, and 3) insufficient quality of 99mTc SPECT.
+Based on these criteria, we excluded 35 patients in advance, including acute decompensated heart failure and heart failure with NYHA Class IV symptoms in 15, and refusal to undergo cognitive function tests for at least one hour in 20.
+Thus, we initially included 22 patients, seven of whom were then excluded because of dropout owing to refusal to undergo follow-up cognitive tests (n=2), and insufficient quality of ^{99m}Tc SPECT (n=5).
+Finally, we enrolled 15 patients in the present study with special reference to the association of cerebral blood flow (CBF) with cognitive functions (Supplementary Figure 1).
+Before and three months after TAVI, we measured cognitive functions with the Logical Memory II test (LM II)12, Mini-Mental State Examination (MMSE)13, and the Geriatric Depression Scale (GDS)14, CO with echocardiography, and CBF with 99mTc SPECT.

 The baseline, TAVI procedure, and follow-up data were all collected in a dedicated database.
-The details of TAVI procedure are mentioned in the Supplementary Materials.
+Details of the TAVI procedure are shown in Supplementary Appendix 1.